thomaswilder/NEMO_activities/IDEAL/documentation.md

 When running the QG Leith simulations, noisy patterns appear in the southern part of the domain.
 This is possibly a result of low stratification and QG Leith dependence on square of buoyancy frequency.
 In response to this, have introduced a background salinity profile that linearly varies with depth, with values of 34.6 at the surface, and 35.2 at depth.
 - Running IDEAL for one year with QG Leith viscosity.
 - Doesn't seem to solve the issue.
 Still large values of visc coeff below mixed layer.

+## An eddy-permitting channel model

+### 5/7/23
+When testing the QG Leith scheme in the ORCA025 configuration, the model blows up.
+Two iterations of the scheme have been tested in ORCA025: stretching computed every timestep; and stretching computed daily.
+Both blow up.
+However, they do not cause the idealised model to blow up.
+I wonder if the stability of the scheme is dependent on resolution?
+Bachman et al. (2017) looked at submesoscale, Pearson et al. (2017) looked at eddy-resolving.
+We are looking at eddy-permitting.

+We set up an eddy-permitting `IDEAL` configuration:
+- Create initial conditions,
+- Create `domcfg` file from `bathy_meter.nc` in `tools/DOMAINcfg`,
+- Create `mesh_mask.nc` then `resto.nc`,
+- Test QG Leith...